 If you’re a frequent flyer with United Airlines, the Explorer card may make a lot of sense.
 However, if you prefer to shop around for the best deals using travel sites like Kayak or Priceline and aren’t devoted to a specific airline, the annual fee of the Explorer card won’t be worth it.

 Instead, consider a card like the Chase Sapphire Preferred® Card.
-You’ll earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
-Plus, you’ll get 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+You’ll earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Ultimate Rewards®.
+Enjoy benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases, plus more.
 Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
 For example, 60,000 points are worth $750 toward travel.
+Get complimentary access to DashPass which unlocks $0 delivery fees and lower service fees for a minimum of one year when you activate by December 31, 2024.

 Or, if you’re a fan of budget airlines like Southwest, the Southwest Rapid Rewards® Plus Credit Card